Assessing generative modeling approaches for free energy estimates in condensed matter: Free energies of condensed phase systems

 To evaluate the computational efficiency of the different approaches, we analyze their performance as a function of the computational budget, measured by the number of target energy evaluations required for model training and free energy estimation.
 The continuous models (FEAT and CNFs) rely on samples from the target distribution for training and are therefore optimized using data-driven objectives (see Eqs.~\eqref{eq:fm_loss}, \eqref{eq:feat_loss1} and~\eqref{eq:feat_loss2}).
 For these models, the training budget is controlled by limiting the number of target-distribution samples.
 In contrast, the discrete-time coupling flows are trained using an energy-based objective (see Eq.~\eqref{eq:ene_loss}) which does not require pre-generated target samples.
 For the coupling flows, the training budget is regulated by restricting the number of training steps, and thus the total number of energy evaluations.
 To systematically explore performance, we define three budget levels for both training and inference.
 The low, medium, and high training budgets correspond to $10^3$, $10^4$, and $10^5$ samples from the target distributions.
 This is equivalent to $10^6$, $10^7$, and $10^8$ energy evaluations of the target potential for energy-based training, as generating training data using MD requires around 1,000 steps to decorrelate consecutive samples.
 For inference, the budgets are defined by $10^2$, $10^3$, and $10^4$ samples for computing the final free energy estimates.
+Due to the high cost of evaluating free energy estimates using CNFs, we restrict ourselves to three estimates per reported data point, obtained by evaluating each of three independently trained models once.
+Consequently, the limited number of model evaluations constrains the statistical resolution of the uncertainty estimates for the free energy and the ESS, particularly in larger systems with lower sampling efficiency.